 Berserk is a no-holds-barred series created by Kentaro Miura that features elaborate art, an absorbing story full of carnage and sacrifice, and a protagonist, Guts, who is one of the most brutal and unrelenting characters in all of manga.
-And it’s a series that’s been a force in the industry for a little over 30 years and one that's held the mantle of my favorite manga since the day I read it.
-While Berserk is more so a dark fantasy, it's pages are full of so much horror that it landed a spot on my top horror manga of all time list.
+And it’s a series that’s been a force in the industry for a little over 30 years and one that’s held the mantle of my favorite manga since the day I read it.
+While Berserk is more so a dark fantasy manga, its pages are full of so much horror that it landed a spot on my top horror manga of all time list.

 Check out my thoughts on the Berserk Deluxe Editions and get an inside look of the first Deluxe Edition below!
 I’ve also added our review of the Berserk Deluxe Editions on YouTube below if you’d like an inside and all-around look at the first volume!

 What are the Berserk Deluxe Editions and how do they differ from the individual volumes?

 The Berserk Deluxe Editions are larger format (7 x 10in) hardcover books.
 Each volume collects three individual volumes of Kentaro Miura’s Berserk.
 To give you an idea of how large these volumes are, the first Berserk Deluxe Edition is nearly 700 pages long.
 At the end of each volume, the original cover art is included as well.
 Another nice touch is the black ribbon bookmark, which is included in each volume.